Register

 A long-time comic art collector and dealer, Spivak has fifteen years of professional experience in the sale of original comic art, well-practiced in all comic eras in the gallery, online, and at conventions.
 In his new position, he will administer art appraisals, consignments, and purchases, in addition to working directly with artists in curating their work in Metropolis Gallery exhibitions.

 Zurzolo added that Spivak brings with him a well-rounded knowledge of comics and their rich history, from the earliest newspaper strips to Modern Age titles, and is also well versed in Underground Comix and the New Wave of Alternative Comics.
 “The first comics I read were old Peanuts strips, and my appreciation for strip art has only grown, from George Herriman and Winsor McKay to Frank King, Cliff Sterrett, Roy Crane, and their contemporaries.
-Discovering superhero comics as a teen I was drawn to specific artists, starting with John Byrne then expanding into others like Frank Miller, Keith Giffen, Todd McFarlane, and Brian Bolland,” Spivak said.
+Discovering superhero comics as a teen, I was drawn to specific artists, starting with John Byrne and then expanding into others like Frank Miller, Keith Giffen, Todd McFarlane, and Brian Bolland,” recalled Spivak.

 The exposure to these new and interesting avenues is what first led Spivak to get his feet wet selling.
 “When I began buying original pages it was mostly affordable pieces from artists that were relatively current, but I found that as time went on, and I began to have more interest in older artwork, I was motivated to upgrade pieces in my collection.
 It turned out that a lot of what I’d been buying had appreciated nicely so I decided to sell off a batch of art to reinvest in other pieces.
 This proved successful enough that it became a regular occurrence, introducing me to a whole other aspect of collecting.”